 Hamish Scott 060415

-* The 277 bus runs from Highbury corner to a stop 1km from Trinity Buoy Wharf, Orchard Place, Poplar E14 0JW.
-Come on, you can walk it.
-Or you can walk from the East India DLR station.
+* Since this article was published, the 277 bus route has been abbreviated and no longer stops 1km from Trinity Buoy Wharf Poplar E14 0JW.
+(Many routes were shortened to help London Mayor Sadiq Khan keep a no-fare-rises electoral promise.)
+You can walk from the East India DLR station.
 If you can afford to take a London Riverbus to North Greenwich Pier (discount with Oystercard) a ferry will shuttle you across the river to Trinity Buoy Wharf/Leamouth: buy the £2 one-way ticket on the shuttle boat.

 * * All pictures on this page ©this link